hyperledgerkochi/KOBDevOps/README.md

 * <a href="https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64">Download</a> & create a Ubuntu 18.04 Virtual Machine
 * Run the above given "KOB" script with root privilages (this is for temp)

-The script should run as given below:
+The script should run as given below (from the KOBDevOps Directory):

-        KOB install   // install default projects i.e KOBVON, KOBDflow,KOBConnect, KOBRegistry, TheKochOrgBook KOB install --dev All // install all the dev environment to do development KOB install --dev KOBVON // to install just the KOBVON project for development KOB install KOBVON // Deploy KOBVON for testing
+        ./KOB install   // install default projects i.e KOBVON, KOBDflow,KOBConnect, KOBRegistry, TheKochOrgBook ./KOB install --dev All // install all the dev environment to do development ./KOB install --dev KOBVON // to install just the KOBVON project for development ./KOB install KOBVON // Deploy KOBVON for testing

 **Checkout the listed topic links quick start:**